-In reality, 80% of moving jobs are for small items or furniture pieces.
+The reality is that 80% of moving jobs are for small items or furniture pieces.
 Unfortunately, many people feel they have few options but to call the major moving businesses to move one piece of furniture, such as a desk.
 However, what if these customers could call a small, locally owned small moving company for a minimal fee?

 Anybody with a truck or van can start a small weekend moving company to supplement his or her income.
 And you would be surprised as to how much money stands to be made from even a few hours of hauling furniture items around town.
 Individuals stand to make enough to supplement their luxury expenses.
 This can help to improve their overall standard of living in a down economy.

-Starting a Moving Company
+How to Start a Moving Company

 Diligence and good health